UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team29-robotvisionnav.md

 ## Navigating the Environment

-By providing the system with a natural language query, such as "find the blue cup", our model will decipher this message into a query that determines searching for a cup, in which afterwards RoboTHOR will explore the scene until the target is visible, in which we then can run our SAM / sliding window CLIP to find the object.
-We have two methods of navigation, one which relies on an existing API and another which uses a heuristic to calculate distance.
+By providing the system with a natural language query, such as "find the blue cup," our model will decipher this message into a target object type that the navigation module searches for.
+We employ a hybrid appraoch:

-GetShortestPath.

-1. By using [GetShortestPath](https://ai2thor.allenai.org/robothor/documentation/#sub-shortest-path) with the AI2-THOR, we can feed parameters of the object type we are looking for, such as cup, our current position, and the allowed error.
-If the object exists and is achievable, then we can get the path event from the start to the end object.
-One limitation of our API is that it is unable to distinguish between two objects, thus if a query supplies "apple" and there exist two apples on the simulation, it will naturally navigate to the closest one.
-GetShortestPath provides us with the corner paths on the path, so by setting them as waypoints, our robot can follow the action until it reaches the desired object.
+### 1. Smart Navigation (AI2-THOR API)

+We use [GetShortestPath](https://ai2thor.allenai.org/robothor/documentation/#sub-shortest-path) with the AI2-THOR controller, feeding it the object type (e.g. "Cup") and the agent's current position.
+If a path is found, the action returns a list of coordinates (corners) which our agent follows as waypoints.

+One limitation of the API is that it cannot distinguish between multiple objects of the same type in the scene, so the system will naturally navigate towards the closest instance.
+The smart navigation attempts to move and rotate at the destination to ensure the object is visible.

 ```
 from ai2thor.util.metrics import (